Lectures & Trainings Schedule of Events Teacher Certification Home

 Most Ancient & Revered Master of Longevity & Immortality

 He has just ingested his strong morning tea of ginseng, tang kuei, three fungi (reishi, ganoderma and fuling), lycii berries, deer antler and ho shao wu.
-Today he will practice a form of self-cultivation called "absorbing celestial nourishment" which is a combination of gentle movements requiring balance and flexibility, visualizations requiring mind focus and the regulation of the breath.
+Today he will practice a form of self-cultivation called "absorbing celestial nourishment,” a combination of gentle movements requiring balance and flexibility, visualizations requiring mind focus and the purposeful regulation of the breath.
 He will then stand quietly in deep meditation and merge with invisible forces and realms through ecstatic, transcendent flight.
-In the 20th century of the Roman calendar (nearly 2000 years later) these practices will be known throughout the world as Qigong.
+Nearly 2000 years later these practices will be known throughout the world as Qigong.

 From the mountain, called Precious Stone Hill in current times, Master Ge is surrounded by exquisite beauty.
 Nearby hills rise like islands above the morning mists.
-Except for the song birds, there is only silence.
-Centuries later, at the turn of what Western cultures call the 21st century, the constant drone of a modern city of well over 1 million people, the city of Hangzhou, will pervade the silence.
+Except for the music of songbirds, there is only silence.
+Centuries later, at the turn of what Western cultures call the 21st century, the constant drone of Hangzhou, a modern city of almost 4 million people, will interrupt the silence.

-South of Master Ge's beautiful little mountain, in the year 1138 ACE the Song Dynasty will move its capital and imperial palaces.
+South of Master Ge's beautiful little mountain, in the year 1138 ACE, the Song Dynasty will move its capital and imperial palaces.
 They will construct, by hand labor, the beautiful West Lake (Xihu) which today draws visitors from all over the world.
 Beyond the future sites of the lake and palace is the mighty Qiantang River, flowing from the legendary Yellow Mountains (Huang Shan), where the Yellow Emperor himself traveled to collect longevity medicines.
-The Yellow Emperor, Huang Ti, a key mythological Emperor from long before recorded history eventually discovered the secret of immortality and ascended from the Yellow Mountains on the back of a mystical dragon.
-This event marks the beginning of the Chinese calendar.
+The Yellow Emperor, Huang Ti, a legendary sovereign and cultural hero of Chinese mythology, discovered the secret of immortality and ascended from the Yellow Mountains on the back of a mystical dragon.
+This event marks the beginning of the Chinese lunar calendar 4707 years ago.

-Just sixteen years earlier, in 326 ACE, the Ling Yin Buddhist Monastery and Temple (Temple of the Soul's Seclusion) was established by an Indian monk who was inspired to bring Buddhism to eastern China.
+Just sixteen years earlier, in 326 ACE, an Indian monk who was inspired to bring Buddhism to eastern China established the Ling Yin Buddhist Monastery and Temple of the Soul's Seclusion.
 The Ling Yin Temple was spared destruction during the disastrous Cultural Revolution in the 1960's during a moment of luck or cultural intelligence by Premier Zhou, En Lai.
-At the close of the 20th century Ling Yin Temple is the largest and most visited Buddhist site in eastern China.
+At the opening of the 21st century, Ling Yin Temple was the largest and most visited Buddhist site in eastern China.

 A Father of Traditional Chinese Medicine